 1. Take Everything Off Your Shelving

-Nailing shelf styling is so much easier if you start with a blank canvas, so take everything off your shelves or shelving unit before you do anything else.
+Nailing shelf styling is so much easier if you start with a blank canvas, so take everything off your shelving unit before you do anything else.
 I like to wipe mine down with a damp paper towel or a wood-safe cleaning wipe.
 I take inventory of all the decor I have by placing it on a nearby coffee table or on the floor.
 It’s helpful to see everything laid out so that you can imagine possibilities!

 2. Decide on a Color Palette

 Take mental inventory of the room’s paint color and existing accents (any throw pillows or art work), and decide on a color palette for the shelf decor that will complement that.
 Our home is filled with neutrals, sage greens, and pops of gold, so I try to echo that on our shelves to create an overall sense of harmony (one of the main interior design principles).
 If you’re stuck, I recommend simply sticking to neutrals or to a muted color palette, which look great regardless of what’s going on with the rest of your decor.

 My most important styling tip is to only use things that bring you joy when you style shelves This is especially true if the shelving is in a high-trafficked location, like the entryway or the living room.
 Don’t put something you don’t love on a bookshelf or floating shelf just to take up real estate—it’s better to have negative space and create room for beloved objects you find in the years or months to come.

 4. Start with Larger Objects